basho-labs/the-basho-community/code-of-conduct.md

 ## Specific Conduct

+Participants are responsible for knowing and abiding by the following:

 * We **err on assuming contributors and users mean well**.
 This assumption enables us to discuss anything in the open in a mutually respectful way.
 * Whether you're a regular contributor or a newcomer, all members care about making this community a safe place for you and we've got your back.
 * Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.